gbvbahia01/Make/README.md

 The updateStage receives a Notification object that contains some informations about the object creation stage:<br>
    *   The name or names used to call MakeEntity.make is in Notification.<br>
    *   The stage of the object creation can be known using the methods: isCreationStarted, isCreationFinished, isCreationRecursionBegin and isCreationRecursionEnd.
    *   To know the amount of recursion made by Make you can call the method getRecursion.
-If the value is 1 means that two calls are made: the first call by developer and the second call made by framework to create a new complex object.<br>
+If the value is 1 means that two calls were made: the first call by developer and the second call made by framework to create a new complex object.
+If is 2 means that three calls were made: the first by developer and 2 more by the framework.
+And so on.<br>
 The object creation can have 4 stages:<br>
    1   BEGIN: When the MakeEntity.make is called by developer.<br>
-   2   END: When the MakeEntity.make called by developer finish the object creation.<br>
+   2   END: When the MakeEntity.make called by developer finished the object creation.<br>
    3   RECURSION_BEGIN: When Make needs to call itself again, calling MakeEntity.make.<br>
    4   RECURSION_END: When a called made by Make to itself is finished. <br>
 Once again: <b> You can leave  void <i>updateStage(Notification notification);</i> without any implementation.</b> Only for specific situations you will need it.<br>